albertosantini/conpa/README.markdown

 - Add default assets to the basket, if it is empty.

-- Add an automate dev process with brunch (review the folder layout).

-- Add the version to the bootstrap js file.
+- Add a note for grunt file.

 CONPA